 This year NAIDOC week runs from Sunday 7 July, 2019 to Sunday 14 July.

-Tap here to see the first Aboriginal fashion runway at the Perth Fashion Festival.
+Tap here to see the first ever Aboriginal fashion runway held at a major Australian fashion festival.

 See More Aboriginal & Torres Strait Islander Models in: